stuartcraig/geocoding/README.md

 The zip2county crosswalk is derived from the HUD data [LINK], which is provided quarterly from 2010Q1 and currently available through 2019Q4.

+### Processing
+There is not a clean many-to-1 mapping between zip codes and counties.
+For each zip code, the HUD reports the share of addresses within each zip code that exist in each county.
+Our processing procedure selects the county for each zip code that has the most residential addresses.
+In the event of a tie, we prioritize business addresses, followed by "other" addresses.

-Things to watch out for:
+### Things to watch out for:
-- Incomplete zip panels
+- *Incomplete zip panels:*
-- Zip codes assigned to multiple counties
+- *Zip codes assigned to multiple counties:*

 ## Update log